 To ensure that the mechanical properties of the FCAW weld metal are satisfactory and fit for purpose, a series of tests were carried out at ambient and elevated temperatures, including impact and fracture toughness (CTOD) tests as well as hot tensile and stress rupture tests.
-Using the CTOD (δc) data, a fracture analysis was also conducted which resulted in the prediction of the critical tolerable defect sizes for the FCAW weld metal.
+Using the CTOD ( $\delta c$ ) data, a fracture assessment was also conducted in order to predict critical tolerable defect sizes for the FCAW weld metal.

 The test weldments were prepared according to AWS A5.29 procedure using a shielding gas of Ar-20%CO2 with a flow rate of ~20 l/min.
 The welding parameters were typically 170-180A, 27-28V and a nominal heat input of 1.2-1.4kJ/mm.
 The pre-heat and interpass temperatures were nominally 250°C (limits: 200-300°C).
-The joints were built up using two weaved beads per layer.
-Prior to the tests, the weld metals were subject to post weld heat treatments (PWHT) conforming to AWS specifications for P91 weld metals.
+The welds were built up using two weaved beads per layer, and subsequently given post weld heat treatment (PWHT).
 To investigate the effects of PWHT procedure on the mechanical properties of the FCAW weld metal, different temperature/time combinations for the PWHT (followed by furnace cool) were applied to weld coupons for tensile and Charpy tests.
-Whereas for the weld metals used for the CTOD and high temperature tests, the PWHT procedure was fixed at 760°C×2h+furnace cool (FC).
+For the weld metals used for CTOD and high temperature tests, PWHT was fixed at 760°C×2h+furnace cool (FC).